Icon of the Seas size comparison

 Matt Hochberg

-Icon of the Seas will become the biggest cruise ship in the world when she launches in 2024, but how does that stack up against other ships?
+Icon of the Seas is the biggest cruise ship in the world, but how much bigger is Icon compared to other ships?

 icon-sea-trial-official